 Students are welcome to bring their own materials (sketchbooks, pencils, pens, etc.).

-While this is not a long-term educational scholarship, students will be given resources and information for how to continue in their creative pursuits: independently, in local workshops, through online programs or in person with 11:11 A Creative Collective, or Valley Art Workshop classes.
+While this is not a long-term educational scholarship, students will be given resources and information for how to continue in their creative pursuits: independently, in local workshops, through online programs or in person with 11:11 Projects, or Valley Art Workshop classes.

 Miles Lewis is a master teacher, having taught hundreds of students of all ages, skill levels, and in a wide variety of techniques, for over a decade.
 In that time, he's graduated dozens of high school students to art programs around the country.